proeung/putra/_work/ibm.md

 ### Summary

-- Updated old Drupal pages (Page Builder and Product page types) from v18 to v19a using Fractal as a stop-gap solution to the full release of Carbon for IBM.com Library.
+- Updated old Drupal pages (Page Builder and Product page types) from v18 to v19 using Fractal as a stop-gap solution to the full release of Carbon for IBM.com Library.
-- Contributed components to the Carbon for IBM.com Web Components package used and ingested by AEM Sites.
+- Contributed components to the Carbon for IBM.com Web Components and React packages used and ingested by AEM Sites.
+- Created an extension library of Carbon called "Carbon for AEM" to manage new branding expressions and components that are intended for experimental usage within the IBM.com AEM Sites.
 - Unified Masthead across multiple content ecosystems within IBM.com.
 Learn more about this project by checking out this article published under the [Carbon Design System](https://medium.com/carbondesign/deploy-a-shared-navigational-experience-across-multiple-content-ecosystems-within-ibm-com-cloud-522162282aa3) account on Medium.